adekolaolat/fabric-data-engineering-on-premises-db/README.md

 # Data Pipeline for on-premises using Microsoft Fabric.

-Using Microsoft Fabric to build data pipeline for a business scenario where data is loaded from an on-premises database and processes into a modern data warehouse for analytical and data science workloads.
+Using Microsoft Fabric to build data pipeline for a business scenario where data is loaded from an on-premises database and processes into a lakehouse for analytical workloads.

 ## Overview

-This project will simulate a typical  retail chain scenario where sales and product data is loaded from an on-premise SQL database and processed into a modern data warehouse using Microsoft Fabric.
+This project will simulate a typical  retail chain scenario where sales and product data is loaded from an on-premise SQL database, transforms and visualise the data using Microsoft Fabric.

   <details><summary><b> A Business Scenario</b></summary>
 Let's say . . .

-A retail business noticed that popular products kept running out while slow movers piled up in storage.
-To fix this, the management has asked: “Which products might sell out soon, and which ones are overstocked, based on our inventory and recent sales?”

-They want an easy way for teams to see sales trends versus inventory, flag products that need quick restocks or clearance, and keep customers happy while cutting excess inventory costs.
-All the data is in their on-premises database, and now stakeholders want a solution to make this happen.
+A company was facing quality issues in its supply chain, several vendors were consistently delivering defective items, leading to increased rejection rates, production delays, and rising costs.
+Procurement teams struggled to pinpoint which suppliers were responsible for the most rejected goods and how much these defects were costing the business.

+Now, management has asked:
+“Which of our suppliers are responsible for the most product rejections, and how much are these defects costing us?
+Which vendors are delivering consistent quality, and how can we reduce returns and losses?”

 A solution . . .

-Proposes a data pipeline that extracts data daily from the on-premises database, loads it into Azure, and transforms it to create a custom daily report using **Fabric**.
-This report will show current inventory levels, sales trends, products at risk of selling out soon, and overstocked items.
-The data will feed into a dashboard, allowing teams to quickly spot which products need restocking or clearance, filter by category, and drill into details.
-The pipeline will run automatically, ensuring teams always have up-to-date information to make fast decisions and keep inventory balanced.
+proposes up a data pipeline that pulls procurement and vendor info from the on-premises database and processes using **Fabric**.
+It calculates key metrics like how many items were rejected, how much they cost, and which vendors have the highest rejection rates.
+The results show up in a BI dashboard so the team can quickly spot which suppliers are not meeting up with expectations.
+With this, the team will use the data to negotiate better deals and cut down on procurement costs.

   </details>